MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 ---
-title: Complete list of voice commands
+title: Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens
 author: sophiasysun
-description: Complete list of voice commands ms.author: sopsun ms.date: 02/21/2020 ms.service: crm-online
+description: Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens ms.author: sopsun ms.date: 03/15/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
-ms.topic: article
-ms.reviewer: krbjoran
 ---

-# Complete list of voice commands
+# Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens

 In many cases, you can use voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.
 For example, “Start inking” only works if the Ink tool is already active.”)
 You can also look at any button and say “Select.”

-Note that at this time, voice commands and speech recognition are available in specific languages for Hololens (LinkTo FAQ)
+At this time, voice commands and speech recognition are [available in specific languages for Hololens](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#what-languages-are-voice-commands-and-speech-recognition-available-for).

 When you’re in a call, a good way to learn the features of Remote Assist is to say, “Remote Assist.”
 The app will display what it believes you said by showing a check mark and “Remote assist.”
 Then, the app will display the name of each button, as you see in the image above.
 After a few seconds, these labels will automatically disappear.